Winter Camp 2021

-Winter camp 2019 will be at Trevor Rees Jones Scout Camp.
+Winter Camp 2021 will be at TBD Scout Camp.
 The troop will travel together and arrive at winter camp and set up their camp site before heading off to their adventurous week of merit badges and more.

 To attend winter camp, BSA Medical Forms Part A & B plus Part C Physical are required!
 Must also have a copy of your child's shot record attached and copy of insurance card (front & back) - BSA Annual Medical Form